ssbc/ssb-box2/README.md

   for yourself, you are free to supply that from any source.
 The key you provide _will_ be persisted locally.
 For direct messaging other feeds, a key is automatically derived.
-- `addGroupInfo(groupId, groupInfo)`: `groupId` must be a cloaked message Id or a uri encoded group and `groupInfo` must be an object. `groupInfo` can have these keys:
+- `addGroupInfo(groupId, groupInfo, cb)`: `groupId` must be a cloaked message Id or a uri encoded group and `groupInfo` must be an object. `groupInfo` can have these keys:
   - `key` must be a buffer.
 The key can then be used as a "recp" to encrypt messages to the group.
 Note that the keys are not persisted in this module.
   - `scheme` _String_ - scheme of that encryption key (optional, there is only one option at the moment which we default to)
   - `root` _MessageId_ the id of the `group/init` message